stan-dev/cmdstanpy/docs/getting_started.rst

 ------------------------

-The ``sample`` function invokes the Stan HMC-NUTS sampler on the ``Model`` object and some data and returns a ``RunSet`` object:
+The ``sample`` function invokes the Stan HMC-NUTS sampler on the ``Model`` object and some data and returns a ``StanFit`` object:

 .. code-block:: python

-    from cmdstanpy import sample, RunSet
+    from cmdstanpy import sample, StanFit

     bern_data = { "N" : 10, "y" : [0,1,0,0,0,0,0,0,0,1] }
     bern_fit = sample(bernoulli_model, data=bern_data)

 By default, the ``sample`` command runs 4 sampler chains.
-The ``RunSet`` object records the results of each sampler chain.
+The ``StanFit`` object records the results of each sampler chain.
 If no output file path is specified, the sampler outputs are written to a temporary directory which is deleted when the current Python session is terminated.